Tony Washington (offensive lineman)

-Early life and college
+Early life

 On May 9, 2003, Washington pleaded guilty to prohibitive sexual conduct after having consensual sex with his sister, Caylen.
 At the time, he was 16, and she was 15.
 Washington was processed as an adult and put in jail; he was released after one month.
 As a result of the charge, he is a registered sex offender.

 Washington played one year of high school football as a junior while living in New Orleans.
 That year, he was awarded with all-league honors as a member of the Alcée Fortier High School football team.
 His family moved to Texas after Hurricane Katrina struck New Orleans.

+College career

 After graduating from high school, Washington did not plan to attend college.
 He decided to go to college, however, after a car salesman suggested he continue his football career.
 He then enrolled at Trinity Valley Community College in Athens, Texas.
 While at Trinity Valley, Washington was named to the 2007 all-Southwest Junior College Football Conference first team.

 Washington then attended Abilene Christian University, playing on the football team for two years and winning the LSC championship in 2008.
 Both years he was voted the Lone Star Conference Offensive Lineman of the Year.